natmkk/openecg-xai/README.md

+> Early open-source release: an educational and research prototype for explainable ECG classification on PTB-XL.
+Not for clinical use.
+>
 # OpenECG-XAI

 OpenECG-XAI is an open-source dry-lab biomedical engineering project for classifying 12-lead ECG recordings as **normal** or **abnormal** using the **PTB-XL** dataset.